eh-munna/bit-by-bit/README.md

 # **Bit By Bit** - Fullstack Learning Journey

-## **Redux To-Do Management with API Integration**

-Manage a dynamic to-do list using Redux reducers and asynchronous API calls via Redux Thunk, ensuring a predictable and centralized application state.
+## **Video Hosting with Tag-Based Filtering and Related Content**

+Build a dynamic video hosting platform where users can explore videos filtered by tags and discover related content seamlessly, all managed through a robust Redux Toolkit architecture with asynchronous data fetching.

 ---

-## **redux_4.3** Branch Overview
+## **redux_6.1** Branch Overview

-Welcome to **redux_4.3** of **Bit By Bit!**
+Welcome to **redux_6.1** of **Bit By Bit!**

-In this branch, I focused on building a complete to-do list application that interacts with an external API.
-The application fetches, creates, updates, and deletes tasks through HTTP requests handled by Redux Thunk middleware.
-All fetched data is stored in the Redux state, providing a single source of truth for UI components.
+In this branch, I developed a complete video hosting application that fetches and displays videos from an API.
+Users can:

+- Filter videos dynamically by selected tags
+- Open a video to view detailed information
+- Automatically load and display related videos based on tags or context

+All state management and data fetching are handled by **Redux Toolkit**, ensuring a predictable, centralized, and scalable application state.

 ---